John Roeslein

-John Roeslein is a retired American soccer player who was a member of championship teams at the high school, junior college, NCAA Division I and professional levels.
+John Roeslein is an American retired soccer player who was a member of championship teams at the high school, junior college, NCAA Division I and professional levels.
 He played two seasons in the American Soccer League where he was the 1976 Rookie of the Year.

 Youth

 Roeslein grew up in St. Louis, Missouri playing for numerous notable youth teams.
 He attended St. Mary's High School which won the 1970 Missouri High School soccer championship.
 He attended Florissant Valley Community College, playing for the school's soccer team in 1971 and 1972.
 He and his teammates won the 1971 National Junior College National Championships.
 In 1973, he transferred to St. Louis University where he won the 1973 NCAA Men's Soccer Championship.

 Professional

 In 1976, Roeslein signed with the New Jersey Americans of the American Soccer League.
 He shared Rookie of the Year honors with Steve Ralbovsky.
 He also played briefly on loan with Welsh club Tranmere Rovers F.C. in 1976.
 In 1977, the New Jersey Americans won the ASL championship.